kinverarity1/lasio/README.md

  }
 ```

-The version and well sections are always there:
+The version and well sections are present as dictionaries:

 ```python
 >>> log.version